mawinkler/api-collector/README.md

     _LOGGER.debug("Metrics collected: {}".format(result))
     return result
 ```

-Within the repo, the following collectors are provided as examples:

-- `astroweather.py` - calculates the night sky quality of the night sky (might be useful for stargazers)
-- `ws_ips.py` - calculates metrics for IPS module of Workload Security
-- `fss_statistics.py` - gathers some statistical data from File Storage Security
-- `as_settings.py` - queries the security seetings of Application Security groups

 Within the repo is a `dashboard.json` which you can import to your Grafana instance.